mwpenny/portal64-still-alive/documentation/levels/level_objects/static.md

 portals, the geometry must also have a coplanar static collision object or be animated by a [bone](./anim.md) that also animates a dynamic collision object.

-UV coordinates are only used for materials without the `tileSizeS` and `tileSizeT` properties in their YAML definition.
+A mesh's UV coordinates are only used if its material does not have the `tileSizeS` and `tileSizeT` properties in its YAML definition.
 Otherwise, the `uvtransx`/`uvtransy`/`uvtransz`, `uvrotx`/`uvroty`/`uvrotz`, and `uvscale` arguments can be specified to manipulate UV maps.